cvn-intern/PTQuiz/README.md

   ### User Registration and Authentication
   Allow users to register and log in to the app to access the quiz game.
   ### Forgot Password
-  In case a user forgets their password, our app provides a convenient password reset feature.
+  If user forgets password, our app provides a convenient password reset feature.
 Users can request a password reset by entering their email address.
 They will receive an email containing a unique link to reset their password.
 By clicking on the link, users will be directed to a page where they can securely enter a new password of their choice.
   ### Quiz Categories
-  Users should be able to choose from a variety of quiz categories (e.g., Science, History, Math, ...).
+  Users can choose from a variety of quiz categories (e.g., Science, History, Math, ...).
   ### Clone the Quiz
-  Logged-in users should have the option to clone a public quiz, which will then be saved in their quizzes.
+  Logged-in users can clone a public quiz, which will then be saved in their quizzes.
   ### Create Quiz
   Users can create a quiz containing a list of questions.
 They should also be able to add tags to the quiz, which can be used for searching within categories.
   ### Create the question in a quiz